fedi-e2ee/public-key-directory-specification/Specification.md

 Encrypted Protocol messages **MUST** be decrypted after the signature verification is complete.
 Decryption of Protocol Messages is described [in a previous section](#protocol-message-decryption).
 Encryption is performed client-side by the user.

+If encryption was used, and the decrypted Protocol Message is a `BurnDown`, the Public Key Directory **MUST** discard it.
+BurnDown messages **MUST** be sent unencrypted.
+The instance is responsible for ensuring that only administrators **MAY** send a`BurnDown` to a Public Key Directory.

 Some Protocol Messages require an HTTP Signature, even when sent in plaintext.
 A missing signature in these instances is treated as invalid, and incurs a rate-limiting penalty.